 Newton 508 mesh used in Royal Courts of Justice

 We realise that water will try to follow the path of least resistance when it is under pressure.
-This is what happens when water in the ground reaches a below ground structure and it will seek out weak points i.e. defects in tanking membranes.
-With our years of experience in the industry we know the responsibility for the application of tanking membranes is all too often given to unqualified and inexperienced site hands and labourers.
+This happens when water in the ground reaches a below-ground structure and will seek out weak points, i.e. defects in tanking membranes.
+With our years of experience in the industry, we know the responsibility for the application of tanking membranes is all too often given to unqualified and inexperienced site hands and labourers.

-In the same way it is all too common for a plasterer on a job to be handed a container of a waterproofing agent and asked to add it in to his plaster mix and then once applied this constitutes tanking.
-Both of these scenarios present difficulties if there is a problem in the future in respect of identifying and retrospectively rectifying the problem – something which is very difficult when your tanking membranes are buried under tonnes of earth on the outside of a building.
-No disrespect is meant but this its just that in our opinion the waterproofing is such an important element of the building.
+In the same way, it is all too common for a plasterer on a job to be handed a container of a waterproofing agent and asked to add it into his plaster mix and then once applied this constitutes tanking.
+Both of these scenarios present difficulties if there is a problem in the future in respect of identifying and retrospectively rectifying the problem – something which is very difficult when your tanking membranes are buried under tonnes of the earth on the outside of a building.
+No disrespect is meant but it’s just that in our opinion the waterproofing is such an important element of the building.

 Can you imagine the devastating consequences of tanking membranes failing and flooding occurring once you have your furniture fittings and floor coverings in place?

-Waterproofing below the ground should be given high priority and our my opinion should be applied by a professional specialist waterproofing contractor.
-Workmanship is not the only problem associated with tanking membranes.
-In particular it is common with externally applied tanking membranes that a land drain is introduced externally to help dewater the surrounding ground area and stem the flow of water that comes to bare against the structure and tanking membranes.
+Waterproofing below the ground should be given high priority and our opinion should be applied by a professional specialist waterproofing contractor.
+The workmanship is not the only problem associated with tanking membranes.
+In particular, it is common with externally applied tanking membranes that a land drain is introduced externally to help dewater the surrounding ground area and stem the flow of water that comes to bear against the structure and tanking membranes.